🇦🇺 Aussies: Get Your E-3 Visa for $499 🇦🇺

 Does the consulting firm need to file a petition with USCIS for E-3?

 No, and that's one of the E-3's biggest advantages.
 Your employer files a Labor Condition Application (LCA) with the Department of Labor, which typically takes a few days.
 You then take that LCA along with your offer letter and other documents to a U.S. consulate in Australia for a visa interview.
-No USCIS petition, no six-month wait.
+No USCIS application, no six-month wait.

 How long does E-3 visa approval take for consulting roles?